Favorite Things to Do at Froberg's Farm Fall Festival

-New to the festival this year are several star attractions including the bee coaster, friendly fire game, and corn cannon.
-On the bee coaster, kids of all ages can ride in individual bucket seats painted to look like bees being pulled by a tractor.
+Moving on to the fan-favorites, Froberg's Fall Festival has several star attractions that you can trade in your tokens for, including the bee coaster, friendly fire game, jumping pillow, and emoji cannon.
+On the bee coaster, kids of all ages can ride in individual barrel seats painted to look like bees being pulled by a tractor.
 It's slow moving, but has a bumpy, jostling feel that will make even the adults giggle.
 Friendly fire is basically a giant nerf ball game and is an exciting way to keep older kids entertained while the little ones play the midway games.
-My favorite pick of the new attractions is the corn cannon.
-Each turn gives the participant three chances to blast an ear of corn out of a giant tube chute gun toward wooden targets.
-Little ones will definitely need assistance with this one, but it is great fun for everyone!
+My favorite pick of the attractions is the jumping pillow.
+It's a huge, inflatable pillow that puffs up from the ground for kiddos of all ages to bounce and slide on.
+It was fun to watch and definitely a hit with my kids, both big and small.

 The bumbling bee coaster rides past the corn maze.
 Photo courtesy Courtney Cauthen.

-With corn fields all around, the corn cannon and corn maze are must-do activities.
+With corn fields all around, the corn box and corn maze are must-do activities.

 With all the fun things to do, we had a great day outdoors making memories in the cool (ish?) weather.
 We can't wait to go back with more of our friends and family!